Saint-Jean-Pied-de-Port, Pyrenees-Atlantiques tourism & sightseeing

 It became an important town because of its strategic position on the pilgrim route of the Camino de Santiago de Compostella, also known as the Way of St James.

-The street crosses the River Nive on a lovely old stone bridge and the view of the river and the old stone houses stretched along it is very picturesque.
+A lovely old stone bridge crosses the River Nive and the view of the river and the old stone houses stretched along it is very picturesque.

-Up above the town is the citadel which once held great importance in Saint-Jean-Pied-du-Port.
+Up above the town you can see the citadel which once held great importance in Saint-Jean-Pied-du-Port.
 The original citadel was badly damaged in the 16th century when the Spanish laid siege to the town.
-After that it was fortified under the direction of the knight Deville and St Jean Pied du Port became a strategic stronghold for French troops.
+After that it was fortified under the direction of the Knight Deville and St Jean Pied du Port became a strategic stronghold for French troops.

 In the 17th century Vauban was commissioned by King Louis XIV to reinforce the kingdoms defensive mechanisms.
 Following his report further paths and ramparts were added to the town’s defences.
 Today the citadel houses a school.

-Next to the Notre Dame Gate is also the Notre Dame du Bout du Pont, the towns fourteenth century church.
+Next to the Notre Dame Gate you can see the Notre Dame du Bout du Pont, the towns fourteenth century church.

-The routes from Paris, Vezelay and Le Puy converge at Saint-Jean-Pied-de-Port and then rise up and through the pass to the Monastery of Roncevaux (Roncesvalles) in Spain.
+The France pilgrim paths from Paris, Vezelay and Le Puy-en-Velay converge at Saint-Jean-Pied-de-Port and then rise up and through the pass to the Monastery of Roncevaux (Roncesvalles) in Spain.
 For those walking the Compostella this is the hardest days of the pilgrimage.